Jumps, Kicks and Burners

 You’ll feel like a kickboxing pro with this butt-sculpting exercise.
 In a shallow squat position, kick with your left leg to the side, while punching your left arm out.

 This Pilates move sounds gentle, but a few reps can do a number on your glutes and inner thighs.
 For an added challenge, place a looped resistance band above the knees.

 If you thought treadmills were only meant for running, you were wrong.
 Working one leg at a time, prepare to torch your glutes, hamstrings and calves with this dynamic move.

 39. Donkey Kick

 Donkey kicks target the meatiest muscle in your backside: the gluteus maximus.
-When you kick it up, tighten your lower abs to avoid sagging your hips to one side.
+When you kick it up, tighten your lower abs to avoid sagging your hips.

-The butterfly can be a savasana option in yoga, but this variation is far from relaxing.
+The butterfly can be a savasana option in yoga, but in a strength workout, it’s far from relaxing.
 Place the soles of your feet together and keep your knees pointed out as you pulse your booty off the floor to sculpt every angle of your glutes.

 41. Forward Bounds